SaeedIqbal/MagNet/README.md

 ```

 ## 10. Contact
-If you have any questions or issues regarding the code, dataset, or reproduction of the experiments, please contact the corresponding author of the paper [author's email address] or create an issue in the GitHub repository.
+If you have any questions or issues regarding the code, dataset, or reproduction of the experiments, please contact the corresponding author of the paper saeed.iqbal@ucp.edu.pk or create an issue in the GitHub repository.